elpie89/bunq-importer/README.md

 ### Versioning

-The Firefly III CSV Importer uses [SemVer](https://semver.org/) for versioning.
-For the versions available, see [the tags](https://github.com/firefly-iii/csv-importer/tags) on this repository.
+The Firefly III bunq Importer uses [SemVer](https://semver.org/) for versioning.
+For the versions available, see [the tags](https://github.com/firefly-iii/bunq-importer/tags) on this repository.

 ### License